 Quantum Materials has closed funding necessary to acquire and deploy automated equipment for significantly increased Tetrapod Quantum Dot production.
 This production capacity has been designed to provide a reliable means of scaling quantum dot manufacturing under conditions that tightly control synthesys parameters that are necessary for high quality materials.
 Forecasts for quantum dots across several industries have increasingly described a market under rapid expansion.
 We anticipate that notable customer product launches incorporating Quantum Dot technologies will capture the attention of the public as we move into 2015 and beyond.
 Quantum Materials plans that the next larger system, expected to be deployed in a similary expedited schedule, will place the company far ahead of the competition in the ability to supply reliable industrial quantities of quantum dots.

 Frost & Sullivan Senior Research Analyst Shyam Krishnan said, "There is no question that the future is very bright for quantum dots.
 Their ability to interact with photons, electrons, and chemicals to make useful energy, light or other nanoscale actions is as yet unmatched among nanoparticles.
 Quantum Materials Corporation's patented quantum dot synthesis that allows scalable mass production will allow them to service a multitude of industries in the near future.
-That is the reason they have earned the Frost & Sullivan 2012 North America Enabling Technology Award for Advanced Quantum Dot Manufacture."
+That is the reason they have earned the Frost & Sullivan 2012 North America Enabling Technology Award for Advanced Quantum Dot Manufacturer.